Zone Rock in the RTC

 Argonas was able to go on tour abroad regularly from 1975 onwards, first across Europe and then later in North America.
 Their next albums, the fully instrumental Kakofonija (Cacophony) and Šviesa (Light), released in 1978 and 1979 respectively; they were not as critically successfull as previous ones but were still toured across Europe, making Argonas successful abroad.
 They were expected at the Canterbury Rock Festival, but Kuprevičius left the band in 1980 to return to teaching, causing a hiatus which lasted until 1984.
 He was replaced by a guitarist, Linas Pečiūra, and the keyboard part was rather simplified.
 In fact, Argonas returned in a rather commercial styling, hoping to survive in those times when they no longer played the dominant style of music.
 After two more-or-less successful and rather commercial albums, Argonas finally disbanded in 1988.
 In 1997, Argonas’ classic line-up returned for an one-off sold-out concert in Kaunas.

-Next year they released a self-titled album (usually known as Album Rubry, the Red Album because it had a red cover) this time much more complex and long tracks, combining influences from blues, jass, ambient and experimental music, among others.
-It was the first double rock album ever in the RTC.
-It sold poorly.
-The band broke up little after due to disagreements between the two creative leaders of the band: Czesław Niemię and Michał Urbaniak (flute and sax player who came from the jass scene).
+Together with Michał Urbaniak (flute and sax player who came from the jass scene), Czesław za Niemię founded Grupa Niemnie (Niemię’s Group) during 1972.
+They self-released that year a self-titled album (usually known as Album Rubry, the Red Album because it had a red cover) this time much more complex and longer tracks than Jekwarel did, combining influences from blues, jass, ambient and experimental music, among others.
+It was the first double rock album ever in the RTC so as the only local debut double album.
+It sold poorly and wasn’t well accepted by the critics.

 It was followed by their first self-titled album, in 1974, usually known as ŚSN II and very close to Novy Horyzont.
 Critical reviews weren’t convinced and considered the band had ran out of ideas.
 With next albums ŚSN proved they were wrong.
 File Ślewańkar (Slevanian Girls, in 1975) and Miemorza (Memory, in 1976) had some influences from aether rock and heavy zone respectively.
 Both had good acception from the critics and sold reasonably well.